uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 Lets hope the full implementation provides a cleaner solution, I'm already happy it has worked out. 😄

-***Edit:*** *I haven't really taken time to troubleshoot this issue, but it seems to be an effect of the Authelia middleware accidentally being applied to the router, authelia-2.
+***Edit:*** *I haven't really taken the time to troubleshoot this issue, but it seems to be an effect of the Authelia middleware (accidentally) being applied to the router, `authelia-2`.
 Make sure not to apply Authelia to itself!*

 ---